Stephen Hawking: 2000–2018

 By 2003, consensus among physicists was growing that Hawking was wrong about the loss of information in a black hole.
 In a 2004 lecture in Dublin, he conceded his 1997 bet with Preskill, but described his own, somewhat controversial solution to the information paradox problem, involving the possibility that black holes have more than one topology.
 In the 2005 paper he published on the subject, he argued that the information paradox was explained by examining all the alternative histories of universes, with the information loss in those with black holes being cancelled out by those without such loss.
 In January 2014, he called the alleged loss of information in black holes his "biggest blunder".
+In August 2015, Hawking said that not all information is lost when something enters a black hole and there might be a possibility to retrieve information from a black hole according to his theory.